IBM/dap-blueprint/Deploy.md

    This command creates a container for signing service and two HPDBaaS instances (e.g., dap-txqueue, dap-walletdb).
 The second argument of this script specifies if you want to boot the service from scratch or reboot it.
 When `False` is specified, the signing service is booted from scratch.
 When `True` is specified, the signing service is rebooted from the backup information stored in your COS instance.
 We recommend `reboot` (i.e., `True` option) after you create the signing service once to reduce the fee for IBM Cloud.

    When you reboot the signing service, you can skip this step.

+1. Before continuing, check on your IBM cloud resource dashboard that the two Hyper Protect Mongo Databases are created and status set to Active.
+Other containers will fail to stasrt if you do not wait until the databases are ready for transactions.

 1. Run Transaction Proposer